solrevdev/solrevdev.github.io/_posts/2020-11-13-how-to-migrate-from-dotnet-core-31-to-dotnet-core-50.md

 + FROM mcr.microsoft.com/dotnet/aspnet:5.0 AS runtime
 ```

-I then ran a tool called [dotnet outdated](https://github.com/dotnet-outdated/dotnet-outdated) which upgraded all my NuGet packages including the Microsoft Framwwork packages going from 3.1 to 5.0.
+I then ran a tool called [dotnet outdated](https://github.com/dotnet-outdated/dotnet-outdated) which upgraded all my NuGet packages including the Microsoft Frameworks packages going from 3.1 to 5.0.

 For example: